JoeWang1127/native-image-submodule/README.md

 git commit -m <commit>
 git push origin main
 ```
+Collaborators can then call `git submodule update` to pull in these changes onto their local copy of the parent repo.
 6. Call `./gradlew publishToMavenLocal`.
 This will install GAX to your local maven repository.

 ## Step 2: (First time only) Install java-shared-dependencies with latest GAX changes